 A rock-solid theme – a plus in Epica’s albums!

 The band is – by the way – not alone in this very specific, scientifically laden sub-genre.
 Just check out Arien Lucassen’s Ayreon and his machinations.
-Now Lucassen’s creations are usually not of the Symphonic Metal kind, but lean more towards the Progressive universe.
-Another prominent example is Nightwish, who took an evolutionary approach in Endless Forms Most Beautiful.
+Now Lucassen’s creations are certainly not of the Symphonic Metal kind but lean more towards the Progressive universe.
+Another prominent example is Nightwish, who took an evolutionary approach lately.

 So, what will The Holographic Principle deliver to us?

 Right off the bat, the band’s new 7th full-length album does not come across as dramatically different from its predecessor.
 But then some distinct, yet subtle changes in their tune slowly emerge.
 First, the sound is crisper, more refined, mastered to a point, so that elements are present when they need to be.

 I liked the inclusion of some Progressive Metal into their tune, adding a bit more spice than in the previous edition.
-It is nothing really revolutionary, but it gets noticed nonetheless.
+It is nothing really revolutionary, but it’s noticeable nonetheless.
 Also, they started to turn down the sound when preparing for growls.
-This adds some much needed crunch and I like that.
-So, overall a much more refreshing sound comes my way when listening to this album.
+This adds some much-needed crunch and I like that.
+So, overall a much more refreshing sound surges my way this time.

 And then there is the talented Simone Simons, who – for this record – nicely modulates her voice to give some of the tracks a different flavor than others.
 In the first half, some of that sounds dangerously like a strange mix of Liv Kristine (ex Leaves’ Eyes) on steroids and Elize Ryd (Amaranthe).
 Whereas in the second half the Tarja-esque note of the tune will certainly not escape you.

 But I appreciate the change.
 It definitely speaks towards her talents and the way she evolved over time.
 Universal Death Squad and The Phantasmic Parade contain a few prime examples of Simone’s new vocal powers for the Liv/Elize mix.
 The Tarja Turunen clone can be observed well in Ascension: Dream State Armageddon.